DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

     }
     ```

-## Paths Where Screenshots and Videos Are Saved
+## Where Screenshots and Videos Are Saved

 You specify the base path to the directory that stores screenshots or videos when you turn these features on.
 See [Enable Screenshots](#enable-screenshots) and [Enable Video Recording](#enable-video-recording).